Learning Objectives Self-Check

 - Coal, oil, and natural gas are fossil fuels.
 Even though they all get their energy from the sun, none of them are renewable.
 They all emit CO2 and other emissions when burned.

 - Nuclear is also non-renewable, but not a fossil fuel.
-It is carbon-free, but result in radioactive waste.
+It is carbon-free, but causes radioactive waste.

 - Most importantly, for all intents and purposes, whatever coal, oil, natural gas, and nuclear exists today is all that we will ever have.